erikrose/blessings/README.rst

 colors.

-Some other terminal libraries implement fancy state machines to hide this detail, but I elected to keep Terminator easy to integrate and quick to learn.
+Some other terminal libraries implement fancy state machines to hide this detail, but I elected to keep Blessings easy to integrate and quick to learn.

 .. note:: You might notice that these aren't the typical incomprehensible terminfo capability names; we alias a few (and soon more) of the